ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 CAT relies on a proper GFF3 file from the reference.
 One very important part of this GFF3 file is the `biotype` tag, which follows the GENCODE/Ensembl convention.
 The concept of a `protein_coding` biotype is hard baked into the pipeline.
 Proper division of biotypes is very important for transMap filtering and consensus finding to work properly.

 If your GFF3 has duplicate transcript names, the pipeline will complain.
 One common cause of this is PAR locus genes.
-You will want to remove PAR genes -- If your GFF3 came from GENCODE, you should be able to do this: `grep -v PAR_Y $gff > $gff.fixed`
+You will want to remove PAR genes -- If your GFF3 came from GENCODE, you should be able to do this: `grep -v PAR_Y $gff > $gff.fixed`.

+To ensure that your GFF3 is valid and won't cause any problems, there is a script in the `programs` folder that will parse and validate your GFF3.
+Please run this script before running the pipeline!

 # Execution modes